Skip to main content

 Candidate Statement

-As a candidate for the Regional Director seat of the American Ambulance Association, I bring 30 years of dedicated service and leadership in the EMS profession.
-Throughout my career, I have navigated the evolving challenges that our industry faces—from ensuring financial sustainability to adapting to ever-changing regulations.
-Today, the EMS profession stands at a critical juncture, facing workforce shortages, increasing operational costs, and the ongoing need for advocacy at the federal and state levels.
+As a candidate for the Regional Director seat of the American Ambulance Association, I bring over 30 years of service and leadership in EMS, spanning private, government, volunteer, nonprofit, and for-profit organizations.
+Throughout my career, I have navigated the evolving challenges of our profession, ensuring financial sustainability, adapting to regulatory changes, and maintaining excellence in patient care.

 History of Career in EMS